Burbank, California: Shopping

 Warner Bros. proposed building a sports arena there for the Kings and the Clippers on the former B-1 bomber plant site.
 Price Club wanted it for a new store.
 Disney considered moving some operations there too.
 The city used the site in its failed attempt to lure DreamWorks to Burbank.
 Phoenix-based Vestar Development Company planned a major retail development and spent more than a year in negotiations to buy the property from Lockheed before pulling out late in 1998.

 Less than eight months after breaking ground, the Empire Center's first stores opened in October 2001.
 Local officials estimated the complex would generate about $3.2 million a year in sales tax revenue for the city, and as many as 3,500 local jobs.
 Within a year of completion, the Empire Center was helping the city to post healthy growth in sales tax revenues despite a down economy.
 Alone, the Empire mall generated close to $800,000 in sales tax revenues in the second quarter of 2002.
 The outdoor mall's buildings hark back to Lockheed's glory days by resembling manufacturing plants.
 Each of the outdoor signs features a replica of a Lockheed aircraft, while the mall design brings to mind an airport, complete with a miniature control tower.

 In 2009, work was finished on a $130-million office project adjacent to the Empire Center.
 The completion of the seven-story tower marked the final phase of the mixed-use Empire development near Bob Hope Airport.

 In late 2012, IKEA announced plans to relocate to a new site in Burbank.
 Its original location was situated north of the Burbank Town Center mall.
 The new location was approved by the city in 2014 and is just north of Alameda Avenue and east of the Golden State Freeway.
 The new 456,000-square-foot store was completed in February 2017, and when it opened was the largest IKEA in the United States.

-Meanwhile, the old IKEA site north of the mall is getting its own makeover and will feature residential and retail space.
-Also, the Burbank Town Center mall itself is getting a facelift of its own.
-The two projects together are expected to cost more than $350 million.
+The old IKEA site north of the mall had been announced to get its own makeover back in 2018, featuring residential and retail space.
 The redevelopment reportedly includes using some of the land just north of the old IKEA site, including the Office Max location.
+In 2023, the building was sold to an undisclosed buyer, along with the nearby Office Max.